 Read our Anti-Racist, Art Education Action Group (ARAEA) Newsletter...

 Five years ago, 25 May 2020, George Floyd was killed.
 In the days, weeks, months and years that followed, the Anti-Racist, Art Education Action Group (ARAEA) was formed, working together to create accessible and practical anti-racist art education resources.
 ARAEA's work has continued.
-We have revised our ARAEA curriculum checklists, created training, published more resources and a special issue of AD magazine.
-But, in more recent years, with global events, changes in governments, policies and laws that will perpetuate racism, ARAEA’s work is as urgent and as pressing today as it was in 2020.
+We have reviewed and revised the ARAEA curriculum checklists, created training, published more resources and a special issue of AD magazine.
+But, in more recent years, with global events, changes in governments, policies and laws that perpetuate racism, ARAEA’s work is as urgent and as pressing today as it was in 2020.

 Powered by the aims and inspiration of ARAEA, we have collated a newsletter which begins with the header: Five years, five months, five week, five days… Repeat.
 The ARAEA work continues.
 Read our newsletter here.